If you want to become an Entrepreneur and get the answer to “how to start a boutique business?” keep reading.

 To successfully start a boutique, you must have a strategic plan.

-If you have ever heard me speak at an event or have booked a Power Call or Power Day with me, you know that “strategic” is my buzz word.
+If you have ever heard me speak at an event or have worked with me, you know that “strategic” is my buzzword.
 Can you be successful without a plan, yes.
 But will it take you years or even decades longer, cause loads of unnecessary stress, and countless amounts of wasted money from experimenting?
 YES.

 Having a strategic plan means that you have taken the time to thoroughly review your business operations, evaluate what did and did not work, and have a plan to drive more sales.